 What does Thomas Edison, mid-February and a 2 week party all have in common?
 The Edison Festival of Light, of course.
 Each February the City of Ft Myers recognizes its most famous winter resident, Thomas Alva Edison.
 He built a sprawling home and laboratory along McGregor Boulevard in 1885.
 Over the years he also encouraged a number of his friends to make the move south.
 Henry Ford was his most famous friend who shared the property on McGregor Boulevard known as the Edison Ford Estate.

-The annual Key West Food and Wine Festival has been recognized by the Travel Channel as one of the top 5 food and wine events that you must attend in 2017.
+The annual Key West Food and Wine Festival has been recognized by the Travel Channel as one of the top 5 food and wine events that you must attend.
 This series of wine and food themed venues showcases a diverse range of wines and inventive cuisine, hosted by their passionate creators at iconic island locations.

-dream wedding includes glistening tropical waters with sand between your toes, sophisticated sunset elegance at a five-star resort or anything in between that your imagination may create - Key West is the destination from frivolous to formal.
-Key West boasts over 30 churches of every denomination as well as a multitude of historic landmarks, beautiful white sandy beaches, sailing yachts and exotic gardens.
+glistening tropical waters with sand between your toes, sophisticated sunset elegance at a five-star resort or anything in between, America's Caribbean Island Paradise offering year round weather, breathtaking water views and an abundant array of options will make your special day exactly as you imagine.
 Make memories at Smather’s beach, Higg’s beach, Fort Zachary Taylor historic state park or the gazebo overlooking the Atlantic Ocean at West Martello Tower & Gardens.